top things to do in san francisco

 Fisherman's Wharf Neighborhood

-Even for locals visiting the Fisherman's wharf neighborhood can be a fun thing to do every now and then.
-We know having lived only a few blocks away.
-See our tips below.
+Fisherman’s Wharf can be a fun thing to do every now and then.
+We know having lived only a couple of blocks away on Russian Hill.
+Some of the very best attractions for locals are described below.
+See our Fisherman’s Wharf Map for exact locations & more details.

 You just need to pick and choose where to go, preferably off season but any time will work.
-The ambiance and many of the best attractions are free.
-Eating spots are often decent and fairly priced too.
-Tourist traps and chain stores are usually fairly obvious so just walk on by.
+Eating spots are often decent and fairly priced too. the tourist traps and chain stores are usually fairly obvious so just walk on by.

 By the way, if you are a first-time tourist then Fisherman's Wharf is a good place to start seeing SF's most famous tourist attractions.

-In my book this regular commuter ferry service ($8.25 each way) to Sausalito is the very best attraction at Fisherman's Wharf.
-The Society of American Travel Writers agree voting it #2 of the world's top 10 ferry rides.
+In my book this regular commuter ferry service ($8.25 each way) to Sausalito is the very best attraction in Fisherman’s Wharf.
+The Society of American Travel Writers (SATW) agreed by voting it #2 of the world’s top 10 ferry rides in 2009; the Star Ferry in Hong Kong was #1 and Staten Island Ferry in NYC was #3.

 What a great way to enjoy the beautiful San Francisco Bay.
 Just the 30 minute ride one-way, a quick visit to Sausalito, then back makes for a fabulous afternoon by itself.
 If more convenient you may want to cross the Golden Gate Bridge first and start at the Sausalito end to visit Fisherman's Wharf.

-See map, directions, hours, & admissions to the Maritime Historical Park including the USS Pampanito Submarine.
+See map, directions, hours, & admissions and other information about the Maritime Historical Park.

 This submarine memorial and museum is one of the most popular historical vessels in the U.S. (110,000 visitors yearly).
 Its history, starting 1943, includes sinking six Japanese ships during World War II and starring in the 1996 movie Down Periscope with Kelsey Grammer.
 The sub is parked on Pier 45 and is open for tours seven days/week.
 Standing next to it on the Pier and just looking is FREE.